 All this dealing with notes and transpositions and fitting the right scales to the players (I also wrote parts for a brass section that I’ll record next week) reminded me my big love for symphonic and classical music in general.
 Then I decided it would be the right moment to release this nugget – ‘Class.’
 As you can see, I picked some different pieces that resemble my personal taste on this musical domain: I like mainly the Baroque and Renaissance eras that characterized with a lot of Modal motives that gradually disappeared through the Classic period (Which I’m less connected to).
 And then, of course, the end of the Romantic era and from there to the Modern which some define it that way until today – these are the colors that paint these presented tracks.
 I also picked some authentic performances like Rachmaninoff’s and Rubinstein’s, also some less known composers like Ibert and Kabalevsky (that I used to play one of his pieces).
 This is the tip of the iceberg, and I could fill hours of this musical domain, but I have some other ideas for other refreshing nuggets.

-Each reel between these reels (I think they were four) contained 12 (!) recording hours.
-Surely not in high-quality recording (with the domestic reel to reel tape recorders you could record on the tapes with different options: speeds, and channel selection, mono or stereo – it’s like a digital bandwidth).
+Each reel among these reels (I think they were four I found together) contained 12 (!) recording hours.
+Surely not in high-quality recording (with domestic reel to reel tape recorders you could record on the tapes with different options: speeds, and channel selection, mono or stereo – it’s like different digital bandwidth options).
 I couldn’t take such an advantage as granted before the unlimited digital storage that we have today.
-Remember that in those days the most popular format for music playing was still the cassette tape that usually contained only 90 mins of recording, and here with these old reel-to-reel tapes I had much more recording hours and I could ‘fish’ the music that I wanted in that time.
+Remember that in those days the most popular format for playing music was still the cassette tape that usually contained only 90 mins of recording, and here with these old reel-to-reel tapes I had much more recorded hours and I could ‘fish’ the music that I wanted in that time.

-Through quite long time I couldn’t find details about most of these tracks.
-I think that later I burnt a CD with these tracks and brought to one of the experts at a music shop which was willing to help me find the anonymous tracks.
-I don’t remember that there was any continue to this gesture.
-Some of the tracks I discovered accidently.
-For example the fascinating track of Kraftwerk from their first album that released in 1970, and as much as I know it never released again formally, The Doors’ song that made one year after Jim Morrison’s tragic death (when Ray Manzarek, the keyboardist, is singing entertainingly) and more.
+During a long time, I couldn’t find details about most of these tracks.
+I think that later I burnt a CD with these tracks and brought to one of the experts at a music shop which was willing to help me discover these anonymous tracks.
+I don’t remember that there was any proceeding to this gesture.
+Some of the tracks I discovered accidentally.
+For example the fascinating track of Kraftwerk from their first album that released in 1970, and as much as I know it never released again formally, The Doors’ song that released one year after Jim Morrison’s tragic death (when Ray Manzarek, the keyboardist, is singing entertainingly) and more.
 Well, here there is a remarkable typical symbiosis between now and then.
 From some search after music files for an entirely different goal, I found this directory with the files that I converted from reels to digital.
-Then I recalled that there are still many tracks that I haven’t found what or who made them.
+Then I recalled that there are still many tracks that I haven’t found what or who performed them.
 With the help of the current cellular apps ‘Shazam’ and ‘Sound Hound’ (except for one intractable track, that a great guy from one of the online musical forums for finding Anonyme music helped me to discover), I solved the old mystery.

-This nugget contains the tracks that I chose strictly still on that era when I just found those reels.
-(I recorded them on a cassette tape that I used to carry with me in my walkman or the car).
-Only now they are presented for you and me from the first source and not from a dull monophonic recording.
+This ‘nugget’ contains the tracks that I fished still in that era when I just found those reels.
+(I recorded them on a cassette tape that I used to carry with me in my walkman or in the car).
+Only now they are presented for you and me from an original source and not from a dull monophonic recording.
 I did add the original German radio host that talked between some tracks, and that’s for the authenticity of the story.